Nanny interviewing: Is your Nanny the Best Possible Fit?

 is?

-Apart from his or her own disclosures, have you checked the individual's driving
+Apart from her own disclosures, have you checked the individual's driving record,

-background check, called all the references and searched the registry of
+run a nanny background check, called all the references and searched the registry

 - Has the nanny been fully informed of the details of your

-family situation, and is he or she comfortable and sufficiently oriented with the
+family situation, and is she comfortable with the information you've given?

 Tending to these considerations will help you find a good, close fit for your children,